1001Bits/esm-patcher/README.md

 - Special thanks to the *Fallout: London* and VR modding communities for inspiration and support.

 ## Support
 - Found a bug?
 Have a suggestion?
-Post in the Nexus Mods Comments tab or join our [Discord/Forum Link].
+Post in the Nexus Mods Comments tab.
 - If you find this tool helpful, consider supporting its development at [Your Ko-fi/Patreon Link].

 ## Changelog